What is an Acoustic Panel Fabric?

 In situations where acoustic performance is critical, a fabric’s job is not to absorb sound itself, but to allow sound absorbing products behind the fabric to do their best work (see image below).
 The fabric should never impede, or reflect sound, before it can travel to the absorbing product behind it.
 All surfaces, fabrics included, reflect sound waves to some extent.
 The least reflective products work the best as finishes for acoustic applications.

 Now that we know what we are looking for in a fabric, how do we test whether or not it's acoustically sound?
-The test is an Impedence Tube Test (ISO 10534-2).
-Don't let words like impedence or anechoic termination scare you.
+The test is an Impedance Tube Test (ISO 10534-2).
+Don't let words like impendence or anechoic termination scare you.
 It's a pretty straight forward process.

 Sound is directed through the fabric and into an Anechoic Termination, which is basically a fancy way of saying "the place where no sound can escape".
 It's like a black hole for sound in that no sound is reflected back off of the anechoic termination.
 Because fabrics are tested using a standard anechoic end-point, rather than a specific manufacturer’s sound-absorbing product, this test allows fabrics to be tested on their own merit, giving you more meaningful data for making decisions.